uosoft/ConnectJS/README.md

 # ConnectJS
- A Javascript library that allows you to create programs based on circuit diagrams.
+ This is a JavaScript library that allows you to create programs to connect parts.

 # Overview
 https://github.com/uosoft/ConnectJS/wiki/ConnectJS-Overview